openstreetmap/osmdbt/man/osmdbt-create-diff.md

     renamed.

 \--with-comment
-:   Add comment on first line with current date.
-This is for backwards
+:   Add comment on first line of state file with current date.
+This is for
-    compatibility with Osmosis which created this line.
+    backwards compatibility with Osmosis which created this line.

 -p, \--with-pbf-output
 :   This command will always also create a change file in PBF format.
 But it